Recipe for Greek Chicken Souvlaki

 After the fermentation, the wine is clarified; in other words, it’s filtered and refined so that anything unwanted in the wine is removed.
 At this point, it’s then time for either bottling, or aging, depending on the wine.
 In regards to aging, the time spent again varies drastically depending on the grape and wine.
 How it’s aged — from stainless steel tanks to oak barrels — will also affect the wine’s flavor.

 To learn more about the winemaking process, take your pick of cooking vacations!
-While our Terroir, Touring, and Tasting trip in Provence is heavily focused on wine, from how it’s made to tasting it, many of our cooking vacations include a wine tasting or two.
+While our Provence Wine Tour is heavily focused on wine, from how it’s made to tasting it, many of our cooking vacations include a wine tasting or two.
 On our Best of Bordeaux cooking vacation, you can even learn how to blend wine!